sudocrystal/scc-compsci/141/day-by-day/day12.md

       //maxTokens(file);
    }

+   // Should echo the contents of a file, removing all spacing and new lines
+   // pattern: token-based processing: process a file token by token public static void echoContents(Scanner in) {
+   }

    // Should echo the contents of a file, maintaining all spacing
-   // pattern: processes a file line by line public static void echoFile(Scanner in) {
+   // pattern: line-based processing: processes a file line by line public static void echoFile(Scanner in) {
    }

    // Should echo the contents of a file to the console
-   // preserve line breaks, but removing all extra spaces
+   // preserve line breaks, but removing extra spaces between tokens
    // pattern: processes a file line by line, evaluating each token public static void cleanFile(Scanner in) {
    }

    // Should echo the contents of a file to A NEW FILE
-   // preserve line breaks, but removing all extra spaces public static void createCleanFile(Scanner in) {
+   // preserve line breaks, but removing extra spaces between tokens public static void createCleanFile(Scanner in) {
    }